“Nurture – Believe – Discover – Achieve''

 These characters can be used in teaching sessions to reinforce and develop concepts.
 The characters are developmental in the order of Blooms Taxonomy – Conjecture, Convince then Generate.
 However, they may be used out of sequence if it helps to develop children’s learning and a character is better suited to a particular lesson.

-We do not expect all lessons to include the use of these characters, but it should be undertaken on a regular basis.
+We do not expect all lessons to include the use of these characters, but this type of reasoning should be undertaken on a regular basis.

-Evidence of the use of the characters will be seen through the use of them in planning, in children’s work and through marking for progress.
+Evidence of the use of the characters will be seen through their use in planning, in children’s work and through marking.
 Posters for all of the characters should be displayed in classrooms.
-Stickers for all of the characters are available and should be used in books to identify where the skills have been used and to encourage deeper thinking via marking for progress.
+Stickers for all of the characters are available and can be used in books to identify where the skills have been used and to encourage deeper thinking.

-For greater detail, click on the subject links opposite.
+For greater detail, click on the subject links opposite or the links below.